Vanguard Brokerage Services

 Fund Expense Ratios

 Vanguard is well known on Wall Street for providing some of the lowest expense ratios on investment-grade funds.
-The average ETF expense ratio is 0.24%, but Vanguard’s average ETF expense ratio is just 0.06%.
-There are also no trading fees or commissions charged, meaning that investors can hold on to more of their returns.
+The average Vanguard expense ratio is 83% less than the industry average across index mutual funds and ETFs.
+There are no trading fees or commissions charged, meaning that investors can hold on to more of their returns.

 Vanguard has also become well known for producing above-average returns.
-More than 75% of the company’s funds beat their competitors’ returns during the 10 years leading up to December 31, 2021.
-For example, one of Vanguard’s most popular funds, the Vanguard Total Stock Market Index Fund, has outperformed average returns in its category for six out of the last seven years.
+Eighty percent of the company’s ETFs beat their competitors’ returns during the 10 years leading up to March 31, 2023.

 No taxable gains combined with minimal expense ratios mean Vanguard investors retain more earnings.